 - Place the foam roller vertically on the ground and sit on one end of it, your knees bent and feet flat on the floor.

 - Gently lie back on the foam roller so that it lines up with your spine.
-Do not move the foam roller or use it to apply pressure to your spine.
+Do not move on the foam roller.

 - Place your arms at your sides and hold this position for 30 seconds.